Internal threats to European Paganism

 If you are a European Pagan, sooner or later you will have to get into conflict with the modern world, in one form or another.

-Ideas like toxic feminism, woke-ism, body positivity, child-free movement, and other branches of the Marxist tree – none of that is compatible with our native faiths once we get serious about them.
+Ideas like toxic feminism, woke-ism, body positivity, child-free movement, and other branches of the Marxist tree – none of that is compatible with our native faiths if we are fully honest.

-Pagan worldview comes with the realization of concepts of fate, honor, giftedness, inequality, responsibility, and will.
+Pagan worldview comes with the realization of concepts of honor, giftedness, inequality, responsibility, and complex intersections of fate and will.

-As Paganism grows in popularity akin to a subculture, it’s natural that it will get injections of ideas from people deeply rooted in modern concepts and models, those that treat native faith as a vibrant hobby.
+While Paganism grows as a subculture, it’s natural that it gets injections of ideas from people deeply modern-minded people that treat native faith as a vibrant hobby.
+But these injections need to be digested properly.

 Universalism